 Libertarians support the concept that virtue, or a sense of moral good present in acts or character, is born from liberty.

-Voltaire was a popular philosopher and writer of the French Enlightenment.
-His works advocated for toleration and rationalism and were widely read and accepted.
+Voltaire was a philosopher and writer of the French Enlightenment.
+His works advocated for toleration and rationalism and were widely popular.

 Voluntarism argues that individuals should not be coerced into “socially beneficial” projects, but should act voluntarily to assist others.